Biblical Latin Angel Names

 Is Raphael in the Latin Bible?

 Raphael appears in Tobit in the Latin tradition.
-Because Tobit canonical status differs by tradition, the article should explain that context.
+Because Tobit canonical status differs by tradition, the answer needs that context.

 Does angelus Domini mean an angel name?